osrf/TSC-RMW-Reports/README.md

 In [Section 5](#-5-rep-2004-code-quality-metrics), adherence to [REP-2004](https://www.ros.org/reps/rep-2004.html) is compared, and the only significant thing to note is that Cyclone DDS does not have its own Quality Declaration, but the Cyclone DDS repository does have one, which is apparently an oversight.
 Otherwise the implementations are quite similar, despite some inconsistencies in the reporting due to differences in self reporting.

-In [Section 6](#-6-user-survey-results), the user survey results are presented, and there is an advantage there for Cyclone DDS in plots in section [6.2.5](#625-survey-question-drill-down-2), but there are potential sources of bias which may affect this result.
+In [Section 6](#-6-user-survey-results), the user survey results are presented, and there is a slight advantage for Cyclone DDS as highlighted in the plots for section [6.2.5](#625-survey-question-drill-down-2).
+There are potential sources of bias which may affect this result due to the fact that it relies on self reporting.
+Generally speaking, Cyclone DDS Sync users are more likely to recommend Cyclone be used as the default RMW and recommend Cyclone to a friend.

-Also from [Section 6](#-6-user-survey-results), users of all levels who submitted to the survey felt comfortable switching rmw implementations.
+It is worth noting that [Section 6](#-6-user-survey-results), users of all levels who submitted to the survey felt comfortable switching rmw implementations.

 # <a id="BuildFarm"></a> 1.
 Build Farm Performance Metrics